 Tip: Take a shower in the evening.
 The pipes are often still frozen in the morning.
 A hot water bag for your bed.
 The hotels are not always warm.

-How to visit Salar de Uyuni, Bolivia?
+How to visit Salar de Uyuni in Bolivia

-Uyuni – La Paz
+From/to La Paz

 There are several buses that take you from Tupiza to Uyuni and vice versa.
 It will take you more or less 4 hours.
-It is also possible to book your Uyuni salt flats day tour from Tupiza.
-I would recommend to travel to Uyuni by yourself, and book a Salar de Uyuni day tour there, unless you are planning to go back to Tupiza.

 If you opt for a multi-day trip, you will also visit the beautiful salt lakes with its many flamengos and geysers.
 With this tour you will have the option to finish your tour in San Pedro de Atacama, Chile.
 A super nice village in the Atacama desert, which is the gateway for visiting a number of other natural wonders: the moon valley, the atacama desert, geysers and the Chilean salt flats and lakes.
 Read soon about a multi-day trip over the salt flats with the final destination San Pedro de Atacama.